dotmesh-io/zfs-builder/README.md

 Then edit the version in `build_kernel_modules_manually.sh` and run it.

-A new tarball like `zfs-4.9.125-linuxkit.tar.gz` is placed into `/tmp/zfs-builder/` on your host.
+It may finish with an error about some `rootfs` directory not existing, but nonetheless a new tarball like `zfs-4.9.125-linuxkit.tar.gz` should be placed into `/tmp/zfs-builder/` on your host.
 To manually deploy it, `scp` it like this:

 ```